micromata/Baumeister/README.md

 ### _theme.scss

 We use this file to import the modules/files which defines the actual theme.
 You could also use this to write down your styles and omit using separate files in the corresponding folder `theme`.
-But that’s not a recommendation.
+But we recommend not doing that.
 See content of `_theme.scss`:

 ```scss
 // Override and extend Bootstrap stuff